Demonware023/alx-system_engineering-devops/0x19-postmortem/README.md

 Training for Engineers: Conduct training sessions to familiarize the engineering team with new processes and monitoring tools.

 By implementing these corrective and preventative measures, we aim to improve the reliability and stability of our API infrastructure, ensuring a seamless experience for our users.
 We apologize for the inconvenience caused and appreciate the continued support of our users and developers.
+Github Profiler is committed to continually and quickly improving our technology and operational processes to prevent outages.
+We appreciate your patience and again apologize for the impact to you, your users, and your organization.
+We thank you for your business and continued support.

+Sincerely,

+The Github Profiler API Team